influenist/Mi-NB-Gaming-Laptop-MacOS/Mi-NB-Air-125-7y-Series/README.md

-# Install instructions Mi Notebook Air 12.5 7y30
+# Install instructions Mi Notebook Air 12.5 7yXX Series

+### Supported devices:
+- m3 7y30 4 GB
+- i5 7y54 4 GB / 8 GB

 ## Step 1 - Get Access to Mac OS
 To create a MacOS usb installer you will first need either access to a Mac which runs macOS.
 If you do not have one, find a friend who does!